The one supplement this neuroscientist CEO takes every day

-Yesterday at #Health2.0 I gave a demo of our cognitive test to a crowded room.
-As always, after the presentation the group asked questions centered on the technology and how to use it in research or clinical applications.
+Yesterday, I gave a presentation about our cognitive test to a crowded room.
+For the Q&A portion, the group asked questions about the technology and how to use it in research or clinics.

-However, as people came up to talk with me afterwards they asked the kinds of questions most people want to know: What can I do for my cognitive health?
+However, once I stepped down from the stage, and people came to talk to me one-on-one, the nature of their questions changed.
+They asked the kinds of questions most people want to know: What can I do for my cognitive health?
 Does brain training work?
 Is there one thing you recommend most to stay cognitively healthy?
-The answer to that is if I had to name one thing it would be physical exercise.
+The answer to that is if I had to name one thing, it would be physical exercise.

-When asked if there is a supplement I personally take to keep healthy and cognitively fit, the answer is: Magnesium.
+When asked whether there is a supplement I take to keep healthy and cognitively fit, the answer is magnesium.

-As the CEO of a growing company with teams and customers on 3 continents, the stress of long days, travel and being in multiple time zones in one week are all part of the job.
+As the CEO of a growing company with teams and customers on three continents, the stress of long days, travel, and multiple time zones are part of the job.
 Therefore, I look for every possible leg-up in managing the pressures of the role.

-In general, I am not a big believer of taking supplements.
-Too often a poor diet is ignored and people take supplements instead of changing critical eating habits.
+In general, I am not a big believer in taking supplements.
+Too often, people try to excuse a poor diet by taking supplements instead of adopting healthier eating habits.

 The association between magnesium and cognitive health is particularly interesting to me as a neuroscientist.
 As part of the Hordaland Health Study, researchers investigated the relationship between magnesium intake and depression and anxiety.
 They found that low levels of magnesium correlated with an increased number of depressive and anxiety symptoms.
-This finding is supported by the fact that magnesium deficiency is also associated with reduced serotonin levels.
-Serotonin is a neurotransmitter that is well-known mediator of mood, anxiety, and sleep.
+Supporting this finding is the fact that magnesium deficiency is also associated with reduced serotonin levels.
+Serotonin is a neurotransmitter that is a well-known mediator of mood, anxiety, and sleep.

-Magnesium deficiency also causes upregulation of the HPA (Hypothalamic–Pituitary–Adrenal) axis which leads to anxiety-like behavior in mice.
-The HPA axis is responsible for influencing production of the stress hormone cortisol.
+Magnesium deficiency also causes upregulation of the HPA (Hypothalamic–Pituitary–Adrenal) axis, which leads to anxiety-like behavior in mice.
+The HPA axis is responsible for influencing the production of the stress hormone cortisol.
 An increase in cortisol leads to increased feelings of stress and anxiety.
-In fact, a study by Golf et al. noted that cortisol levels decreased when patients were administered supplementary magnesium, further cementing the mineral’s role as a mediator of stress.
+A study by Golf et al. noted that cortisol levels decreased when patients were administered supplementary magnesium, further cementing the mineral’s role as a mediator of stress.

-Elevated cortisol is great for fight or flight response – it is necessary.
-What is not good for us is the chronic elevation of cortisol from things like work related stress.
-Our bodies do not readily distinguish well between constant threats at work and threats of physical harm and respond to both with the same elevated stress hormones.
+Elevated cortisol is great when we are in danger and need to engage our fight or flight response.
+What is not good for us is the chronic elevation of cortisol from things like work-related stress.
+Our bodies do not readily distinguish between constant threats at work and threats of physical harm, and so respond to both with the same elevated stress hormones.

-That is another article, but the net result is that our stress packed modern lives often lead to a constant physical primer for “combat or escape” mode that when experienced chronically can cause greater rates of everything from Colon Cancer to Migraines to Heart Disease and Depression.
-In the immediate here and now this often shows up as feeling jittery, not being able to sleep well and feeling less cognitively “sharp” that we normally feel.
+That is another article, but the net result is that our stress packed modern lives often lead to a constant physical primer for “combat or escape” mode.
+When experienced chronically, this state can cause increased rates of everything from colon cancer to migraines to heart disease and depression.
+In the immediate here and now, this often shows up as feeling jittery, not being able to sleep well, and feeling less cognitively “sharp” than normal.

-Studies indicate that anywhere form 42% to 68% of American’s don’t get sufficient magnesium in their diets.
+Studies indicate that anywhere from 42% to 68% of Americans don’t get sufficient magnesium in their diets.

-I also have Celiac Disease, which it turns out can inhibit the body’s absorption of magnesium, and while I haven’t purposefully eaten gluten in years this is something I have to monitor.
+I have Celiac disease, which can inhibit the body’s absorption of magnesium.
+And while I haven’t purposefully eaten gluten in years, this is something I have to monitor.

-So, yes I take magnesium.
+So, yes, I take magnesium supplements.
 It’s critical.
-It is also not a panacea for all stress and health problems.
-It is critical to eat a healthy diet, move every day for at least an hour, get plenty of sleep and to unplug from devices and connect with our family and friends.
-These “big four” of sleep, diet, movement and staying connected to other people are a theme with me and many health professionals, because we know good habits in those four areas are correlated with a longer, healthier, happier life.
+But it is also not a panacea for all stress and health problems.
+Our health is best optimized by eating a healthy diet, moving every day for at least an hour, getting plenty of sleep, and connecting with our family and friends.
+These “big four” of sleep, diet, movement, and staying connected to other people are a theme with many health professionals because we know good habits in those four areas correlated to a longer, healthier, happier life.